 Better Golf Tee vs Tee Claw.

-Tee Claw uses steel spikes that damage your mat.
-We use TPU spikes that self-seal.
+Tee Claw uses hard steel spikes that cut fibers and leave permanent holes.
+We use soft TPU spikes that grip and then self-seal.

 Tee Claw